mscdex/node-imap/README.md

   The callback has one parameter: the error (falsey if none).

-**All functions below have sequence number-based counterparts that can be accessed by using the 'seq' namespace of the imap connection's instance (e.g. conn.seq.search() returns sequence number(s) instead of unique ids, conn.seq.fetch() fetches by sequence number(s) instead of unique ids, etc):**
+**All functions below have sequence number-based counterparts that can be accessed by using the 'seq' namespace of the imap connection's instance (e.g. conn.seq.search() returns sequence number(s) instead of UIDs, conn.seq.fetch() fetches by sequence number(s) instead of UIDs, etc):**

 * **search**(<_array_>criteria, <_function_>callback) - _(void)_ - Searches the currently open mailbox for messages using given criteria. criteria is a list describing what you want to find.
 For criteria types that require arguments, use an array instead of just the string criteria type name (e.g. ['FROM', 'foo@bar.com']).
 Prefix criteria types with an "!" to negate.